tock/tock/doc/CodeReview.md

 - Is any new functionality both publicly exported and harmful to overall safety (not just correctness) if called at the wrong time?
 If so, this should likely be guarded with a capability.
-- Uses of `#inline` directives should be explained why they are needed.
+- Uses of `#inline` directives should explain why they are needed.

 ### Review Guide by Repository Subsystem